vault27/Foundation/bgp.md

 - AS_PATH
 - NEXT_HOP
 - ORIGIN
-  - i - originate the prefix through BGP
+  - i - originate the prefix through BGP, network statement
   - e - is no longer used
   - ? - distribute a prefix into BGP from another routing protocol